Technical Help for Members

 How do I change my e-mail address or other personal information?

-To change your e-mail address, log in and go to Communication Preferences at the top of the left column.
+To change your e-mail address, sign on and go to communication preferences at the top of the left column.
 You'll see a field where you can check or change your e-mail address.

 It's important to make sure we have your current e-mail address.
 That is the e-mail where temporary passwords are sent if you are locked out and where you receive notices when you have new messages in your member inbox.

-To change other information, log in and go to "Account Profile" at the top of the left column.
+To change other information, sign on and go to "Account Profile" at the top of the left column.
 You can change your street address, stored bank card information, coverage status, and other information there.

 How do I change my bank card information?

-You also can edit, remove, or add bank cards when you order pharmacy refills online or pay a Group Health bill online.
+You also can edit, remove, or add bank cards when you order pharmacy refills online or pay a Kaiser Permanente bill online.

-I lost my Group Health member ID card.
+I lost my Kaiser Permanente member ID card.
 How can I get another one?

-You can order a new ID card online if you are registered and logged in to MyGroupHealth.
-Or call Customer Service during business hours.
+You can order a new ID card online if you are registered and signed on to the Kaiser Permanente member website.
+Or call Member Services during business hours.
 You will receive a new card in the mail in approximately 10 business days.

 Meanwhile, you can still receive medical care from your medical center if you need care.